September 20, 2017

 In Germany, approximately 500,000 patients contract hospital infections each year.
 This statistic indicates that advanced medicine has reached its limits.
 Improvements in the implementation of hospital hygiene and the development of new strategies in therapy and the prevention of nosocomial infections are urgently needed.
 This is why the Robert Koch Foundation introduced the Prize for Hospital Hygiene and Infection Prevention two years ago, with the aim of drawing attention to exemplary achievements in the field of hospital hygiene and infection prevention.
 It is intended to serve as an incentive to improve the standard of hygiene in our hospitals through new scientific and application-oriented projects.

 The Prize is financially supported by B. Braun Melsungen AG and BARMER.

 About the Robert Koch Foundation

-The Robert Koch Foundation is a non-profit foundation dedicated to the promotion of medical progress and is based in Berlin.
+Founded in 1907, the Robert Koch Foundation is a non-profit foundation dedicated to the promotion of medical progress and is based in Berlin.
 It promotes basic scientific research in the field of infectious diseases, as well as exemplary projects that address medical and hygienic issues.
-Patron of the Foundation, which was founded in 1907, is German President Joachim Gauck.

-The Foundation confers a number of distinguished scientific awards each year: the Robert Koch Award – one of Germany’s most distinguished scientific awards, the Robert Koch Gold Medal, three awards for young scientists and, since 2013, the Hospital Hygiene and Infection Prevention Award.
+The Foundation confers a number of distinguished scientific awards each year: the Robert Koch Award – one of Germany’s most distinguished scientific awards, the Robert Koch Gold Medal, three awards for young scientists and, for the first time in 2013, the Hospital Hygiene and Infection Prevention Award.